Fiber vs. 5G Home Internet: Which Is Better?

 Fiber vs. 5G home internet—At a glance

-Fiber internet has much faster speeds than 5G home internet, and many fiber plans can come at lower prices too.
+Fiber internet has much faster speeds than 5G home internet, and you may be able to get a plan for as little as $50 per month.
 You can get symmetrical internet speeds on fiber, meaning your uploads are just as fast as your downloads—a technical capability that just isn’t available on 5G home internet.

 You also have a better chance of finding fiber internet than 5G home internet in your area.
 Although both services have limited availability nationwide, fiber has been around longer, and it’s increasingly available in rural areas thanks to local cooperatives and municipal enterprises that have built up local fiber networks.
-5G is still fairly new and is mostly limited to dense urban areas where 5G networks work more effectively.
+5G is growing, but still limited to areas where cell towers have excess capacity.
+If you don’t sign up at the right time, you might not be able to get it even if your neighbor has it.

 Still, customers seem very happy with 5G home internet.
 According to our annual customer satisfaction survey, 5G home internet providers got better scores than fiber internet providers for price and customer service.
 5G tied with fiber for overall satisfaction, a remarkable feat considering how new 5G is.